gengstrand/clojure-news-feed/server/feed/doc/intro.md

 cd ~/git/clojure-news-feed/server/feed

-You may need to edit ~/git/clojure-news-feed/server/feed/etc/config.cli
+You may need to edit ~/git/clojure-news-feed/server/feed/etc/config.cli and you will also need to set the APP_CONFIG environment variable too (see below).

 lein ring uberjar